What is ordinary income?

 Ordinary income refers to earnings subject to regular income tax rates, including wages, salaries, tips, bonuses, and business profits.
 Unlike capital gains, which are taxed at different rates, ordinary income is taxed based on the IRS’s progressive tax brackets.

-For businesses using Homebase payroll, understanding ordinary income helps employers properly withhold payroll taxes and ensure compliance with tax laws.
+For small business owners, understanding ordinary income helps employers properly withhold payroll taxes and ensure compliance with tax laws.

 Which types of earnings are considered ordinary income?